3D render of a Ranch house designed by Cedreo

 • Save and reuse templates for future projects

-• Access Cedreo’s 7,000+ piece home decor library
+• Access Cedreo’s 7,000+ piece home decor and material library

 • Share home design projects with your team and clients

-• Alter lighting and sun orientation
+• Alter lighting effects and sun orientation

 • 1:1 onboarding, training, and phone support